podyssea/TwitterCrawler/README.md

 # Intructions for running

 The first thing to do is set up the environment with all the necessary libraries and modules that are needed to run the crawler.
-To do so, open an Anaconda prompt and navigate to the directory where you have saved the our repository.
+To do so, open an Anaconda prompt and navigate to the directory where you have saved the repository.
 Then run the following to create the environment:

 ```bash
 $ conda env create -f environment.ym
 ```

-Then run the following to activate the web-science environment you have just created:
+Then run the following to activate the "web-science" environment you have just created:

 ```bash
 $ conda activate web-science
 ```

 Once you have set up the environment, you can now go ahead and execute the main body of the software.
 Before executing however, open the ```tweetStreamer.py``` from the main source folder of repository and set up your Tweeter Keys here:

 ```python